kristinabendzs/Bendzsel-Damen-MusicMixer/README.md

 ## Credits
 Kristina Bendzenl and Meghan Damen.
-Sounds collected from PixaBay.
+Sounds and backgorund image collected from PixaBay.
-Image collected from __.

 ## License
 MIT